gr36/search-partial/README.md

 This plugin for micro.blog will allow you to add a search bar to any page you wish.

 ## Set Up

-Instal the plugin from github by clicking design, edit theme, and then add new plgin.
+Instal the plugin from Github by clicking design, edit theme, and then add new plugin.

-Call the plugin anything you wish, copy in the URL from the github page, and click Add Plugin.
+Call the plugin anything you wish, copy in the URL from the Github page, and click Add Plugin.

 ### Add Partial

-Add the patialal to the page you wish this to show on, for example, I have placed this on my [home page](https://gregmorris.co.uk).
+Add the partial to the page you wish this to show on, for example, I have placed this on my home page but you could do this wherever you like.

-To do this add `{{ partial "search.html" . }}` to your page.
+Simply add `{{ partial "search.html" . }}` to your page and the search bar will show as 100% width of the element it is placed in.

+When searching, an HTML element will appear and show the results, linking to pages that contain the searched for words.

 ![](https://github.com/gr36/search-partial/raw/main/docs/search-results.png)